SuryaGrandhi/Doc_Test/ROCm_Libraries/ROCm_Libraries.rst

 The following functions are used to create and destroy plan objects.

-.. role:: blue
+.. role:: bluetext

-I like color :blue:`blue`.
+I like color :bluetext:`blue`.

 After blue.